 Curry Community Health is a 501(c)(3) non-profit organization, which provides local health authority services for Curry County.
 CCH is located in Curry County, OR with integrated community service clinics in Port Orford, Gold Beach, and Brookings.
 A variety of programs and services are offered at each location ranging from Medical Services, Public Health, Substance Use Disorder Counseling, and Mental Health Services.
-Curry Community Health supports and promotes the health and well-being of the community.

 This webinar is an opportunity to ask questions about funding and financing options for your private well.
 You may submit questions in advance or live on the webinar.
 The event will be recorded.
 In this free 90-minute webinar training hosted by The Private Well Class, you'll learn: